apache/streampipes/streampipes-extensions/streampipes-processors-geo-jvm/src/main/resources/org.apache.streampipes.processors.geo.jvm.jts.processor.derivedgeometry.point/documentation.md

 ### Point Output Type
 Chose between
-* Interior Point
-  *  An interior point is guaranteed to lie in the interior of the Geometry, if it is possible to calculate such a point exactly.
+* **Interior Point:**  An interior point is guaranteed to lie in the interior of the Geometry, if it is possible to calculate such a point exactly.
 Otherwise, the point may lie on the boundary of the geometry.
-* Centroid Point
-  * Computes the centroid of a Geometry
+* **Centroid Point**: A centroid point represents the geometric center of a simple geometry.
+For multi-geometries the center of mass is calculated

 ***